Springfield Cardinals (Illinois): History of baseball in Springfield

 Minor league baseball has a long history in Springfield, Illinois.
 Springfield fielded a team in the 1883 Northwestern League, which has traditionally been considered the first minor league.
-Springfield also played in the Central Interstate League in 1889, the Western Association in 1895, the Central League in 1900, and the Mississippi Valley League in 1933.
+The Springfield Senators also played in the Central Interstate League in 1889, the Western Association in 1895, the Central League in 1900, and the Mississippi Valley League in 1933.
 Their longest minor league affiliation was with the Illinois–Indiana–Iowa League or "Three-I League"(1903–1914, 1925–1932, 1935, 1938–1942, and 1946–1949).

 In 1948, Springfield hosted a team in the All-American Girls Professional Baseball League, the Springfield Sallies.
 They finished the season in last place with a 41–84 record.

+The original Springfield Capitals baseball team played in Springfield from 1963 to 1977 in the Central Illinois Collegiate League.
+Springfield also hosted another Central Illinois Collegiate League team with the nickname Rifles from 1983 to 2006.

 Springfield experienced its highest level of minor league baseball during 1978–1981, when it hosted the Springfield Redbirds of the Class Triple-A American Association.
 The Redbirds, a St. Louis Cardinals affiliate, won the playoff for the league championship in 1980.
-The Redbirds' move to Louisville in 1982 was the impetus for the Springfield Cardinals entering the Midwest League as an expansion franchise that season.
+The Redbirds' move to Louisville in 1982 was the impetus for the Springfield Cardinals entering the Midwest League as an expansion franchise during the 1982 season and playing until 1993.

 When the Springfield Cardinals moved to Madison in 1994, the Midwest League's Waterloo Diamonds moved to Springfield and became the Springfield Sultans.
 The Sultans were affiliated with the San Diego Padres in 1994 and with the Kansas City Royals in 1995.
 In 1995 the Sultans moved to Lansing, Michigan, where they became today's Lansing Lugnuts.

-After the departure of the Sultans, independent league baseball came to Springfield with the Springfield Capitals of the Frontier League, who played from 1996 to 2001.
+After the departure of the Sultans, independent league baseball came to Springfield with the second version of the Springfield Capitals of the Frontier League, who played from 1996 to 2001.
 Since 2008, baseball is represented in Springfield by the amateur Springfield Sliders of the wood-bat Prospect League.
+Until it was sold to Capital City Baseball in 2021 and rebranded as the Springfield Lucky Horseshoes in February 2022.